abrennec/sose20_cc2/02_ofApp/readme.md

 myVar = myOtherVar;     // not working, compile time error
 ```

-Meanwhile, a new type specifier *auto* has been introduced to C++.
-This type specifier supports automatic type deduction.
-With *auto* you can write code similar to Javascript but you still have to associate the actual data type that is being stored in the variable specified by auto like so:
+Meanwhile, a new type specifier **auto** has been introduced to C++.
+This type specifier supports *automatic type deduction*.
+With **auto** you can write code similar to Javascript but you still have to associate the actual data type that is being stored in the variable specified by **auto** like so:

 ```cpp
 auto myVar;         // not working, compile time error - this way the